segmentio/segment-docs/src/partners/destinations/index.md

 ### Release your Destination

 Once documentation is complete, your Destination will enter Public Beta status.
-When the destination has been successfully added, configured, and used by the required number of users, the Destination enters General Availability.
+Destinations remain in Public Beta status for a minimum of two weeks, and until the destination is added and configured by two users.
+Once these criteria are met, the destination moves to General Availability.